Choice, MasterMessaging, Partner, Sales Calls 0 Comment

 The Problem with Winging It on That Discovery Call

 Today you’ve got to research your target prospect and follow their activity on social networks like LinkedIn and Twitter.
-You also have to personalize the communication and build a cadence that delivers.
+You also have to personalize the communication and build an outreach sequence that delivers.

 IF you are successful and manage to get your target prospect on the phone, you have to grab your prospect’s attention in the first few minutes of the conversation.
 Then comes communicating enough value so they will agree to a more in-depth conversation.